 We take the tail of the swordfish or tuna, which has a significant nub of meat on it.
-It could be a couple pounds of food.
+It could be a couple of pounds of food.
 For reference, your typical can of tuna is only 4-5 ounces.
 Before seafood gleaning, the tails were wasted.
 Just thrown into the garbage.

 So we were gleaning the tails, and this fella from the longliner asked what we were doing.
 We explained the gleaning program and how the tails were going to a food bank.
 This fella broke down in tears.
 And this was a big, burly, bearded fisherman guy in slickers and everything.
 He just started wailing.

-He told us that he used to be food insecure and had relied on the food banks and these types of programs to survive.
+He told us that he used to be food insecure and had relied on food banks and these types of programs to survive.
 He knew that there was all this meat being wasted and always wanted to do something about it.
 Knowing the fish he caught were contributing to the program and feeding hungry people moved him to tears.

 When you hear stories like this … this wasn’t what this program was created for, but these are the type of effects that we’re having on people.
 This program isn’t just about feeding those who are food insecure.

 When we started this program, we put together a list of the ways it would affect people.
-We know there's need in the food banks and fisheries management.
+We know there’s a need in food banks and fisheries management.
 We know people need work.
 We know the international implications.

-But these kind of intangibles — being better able to sleep at night, better relationships between fathers and sons, and those individuals in the industry who were once food insecure and are now moved to tears because they're giving back — these are the impacts that you don't realize you're gonna have.
-When it happens, I start stuttering, I'm speechless, and I'm weak in the knees myself.
+But these kinds of intangibles — being better able to sleep at night, better relationships between fathers and sons, and those individuals in the industry who were once food insecure and are now moved to tears because they’re giving back — these are the impacts that you don’t realize you’re gonna have.
+When it happens, I start stuttering, I’m speechless, and I’m weak in the knees myself.
 That sort of stuff just really makes it all worthwhile.

 Locally, the program is up and running, and it’s great.
 One of our next goals is to get it enacted on a national scale and establish the United States Seafood Gleaning Program.